-QUALITY CONTROL PLAN
+2) QUALITY CONTROL PLAN

 Each qualified firm is responsible for providing quality data to the project sponsor and MTC.
-Each firm will be required to describe the qualifications of each inspector who will collect pavement distress data, including training and experience.
-If new inspectors will be assigned to collecting pavement distress data, the data collection contractor will need to describe the training and supervision that will be exercised during their "internship" period.
-The qualifications of the new inspectors must be provided to and approved by MTC before they will be allowed to conduct inspections without the direct supervision of experienced inspectors.
+In the Quality Control Plan (QCP), each firm will be required to describe the qualifications of each rater who will collect pavement distress data, including training and experience.
+If new raters will be assigned to collecting pavement distress data, the data collection contractor will need to describe the training and supervision that will be exercised during their "internship" period.
+The qualifications of the new raters must be provided to and approved by MTC before they will be allowed to conduct survey without the direct supervision of experienced raters.

 All firms should describe the data verification processes that they will employ to validate accuracy, resolution and precision of the data collected.
 "Accuracy" indicates that the distress is identified correctly, e.g., alligator cracking is identified as alligator cracking instead of block cracking.
 "Resolution" indicates that severity levels are identified accurately, e.g., low severity longitudinal cracking is identified and recorded rather than omitted.
-"Precision" indicates that repeated inspections produce reasonably similar recorded distress type, severity and density combinations.
+"Precision" indicates that repeated surveys produce reasonably similar recorded distress type, severity and density combinations.
 Data verification processes must include:

-1. Periodic re-inspection of "control" sections by inspection teams at least once every two weeks.

-2. Re-inspection of at least 5 percent of the sections previously inspected within one month of completing inspections.
-The same inspection team may do the re-inspections.

-3. Re-inspection of at least 5 percent of the inspected sections by a supervisor.

-4. Checks of collected data against prior inspection data and checks of calculated PCI values against PCI values based on prior inspection data projected to the inspection date for the same section if no treatments have been applied since the prior inspection.
+- i.
+Periodic re-survey re-inspection of "control" sections by survey teams at least once every two weeks. - ii.
+Re-survey re-inspection of at least 5 percent of the sections previously rated within one month of completing surveys.
+The same survey team may do the re-surveys. - iii.
+Re-survey re-inspection of at least 5 percent of the rated sections by a supervisor. - iv.
+Checks of collected data against prior survey data and checks of calculated PCI values against PCI values based on prior survey data projected to the survey date for the same section if no treatments have been applied since the prior survey.
 All of those outside plus or minus 15 PCI point differences should be checked by a supervisor or other person approved by MTC.

-The Quality Control Plan must define what results will be considered acceptable; at a minimum, results must meet the acceptance criteria as defined in the pre-qualification.
+The QCP must define what results will be considered acceptable; at a minimum, results must meet the acceptance criteria as defined in the pre-qualification Section 1(c).
 The firm must also describe which remedial actions will be taken if the results of the data checks are not acceptable.
 The Plan must identify when, in what format, and how often the results of the quality control plan checks and corrective actions will be submitted to MTC.
-The Plan must also identify when the inspection results will be entered into StreetSaver[®] software, the PCI values calculated, and the results made available to MTC.
+The Plan must also identify when the survey inspection results will be entered into the StreetSaver[®] software, the PCI values calculated, and the results made available to MTC.

 Even if a firm has pre-qualified, all of the firm's inspectors must be certified by MTC through the Inspector Certification Program.
-In order to be certified, inspectors must inspect test sites as directed by MTC, and achieve the required level of accuracy performing inspections as defined by the Acceptance Criteria in the Pre-qualification.
+In order to be certified, inspectors must inspect test sites as directed by MTC, and achieve the required level of accuracy performing inspections as defined by the Acceptance Criteria in the Pre-Qualification.